Pharmacy Benefit Manager Legislation

 §10-16-122: This law governs how PBM networks will be set up, and that any PBM or intermediary whose contract with a carrier includes an open network shall allow participation by each pharmacy provider in the contract service area.
 Additionally that no PBM or carrier offering a managed care plan shall transfer or request that a pharmacy provider transfer the prescriptions of a covered person to a different participating pharmacy provider unless certain conditions are met.

 H.B.
 13-1221: This law sets standards for a PBM or entity acting on behalf of a PBM to follow when auditing a pharmacy.
 The auditing entity shall give written notice prior to conducting an audit as well as conducting the audit with a licensed pharmacist when required.
-Further it set forbade certain techniques in calculating the amount of recoupment or penalty as well as established a process for Pharmacies to appeal or dispute a claim.
+Further it forbids certain techniques in calculating the amount of recoupment or penalty and establishes a process for Pharmacies to appeal or dispute a claim.
 (Signed into law by Governor April 8, 2013)

 S.B.
 14 (2014): This act concerns copayments for breast ultrasound screenings and occupational therapy services.
 Signed into law on June 12, 2014.